Xiangyun (Auspicious clouds): Yunleiwen/Yunwen/Leiwen

 The yunleiwen (雲雷紋 (yúnléiwén, 云雷纹)) was also known as cloud-and-thunder motif, meander border, or meander order in English.
 It was sometimes also referred as yunwen (cloud pattern) or leiwen (thunder pattern) in Chinese.
 It was a form of repetitive pattern similar to a meander.
 It came in various shapes; some looked like juxtaposed squared-off spirals; others looked like stylized angular "S" repeated designs which could be sometimes sometimes connected or disconnected.

 The yunleiwen pattern was a symbol of the life-giving and the abundance in harvest that the rain would bring to the people in an agrarian society.
 The pattern may have been derived from the symbols and ancient characters for clouds and thunder which had been used by the ancient Chinese when performing the worship of rain rituals.
 The yunleiwen can be found in the textiles dating to the Shang and Zhou dynasties and in sacred bronze vessels of the Zhou dynasty.

-The yunleiwen motif continues to be used in 21st century as border decoration on contemporary tableware.
+The yunleiwen motif continues to be used in the 21st century as a border decoration on contemporary tableware.